kosmonautdnb/lucyte_cv/README.md

 by Stefan Mader

 A novel feature/point tracking approach that uses the descriptors to locate the features in an image.
 Ensuring luminance invariance.
+Lucyte can run fully parallel, e.g. with OpenCL, but this is not yet supported.

 Night drive: https://www.youtube.com/watch?v=A_0tm-1DTm4